Core Pillar Article

 Complexity is often confused with difficulty.
 A task is difficult if it requires rare skills.
 A task is complex if it contains high procedural entropy—meaning a high volume of branching decision points.
 Every time an operator must stop and ask, "If X happens, do I do Y or Z?", they expend massive cognitive calories.

-Is your workflow mathematically fragile?
+Where is your workflow most fragile?

 Calculate Task Entropy